Classification of distributed binary labeling problems: Logarithmic upper bounds

+\begin{theorem} If $\Pi=(d,\delta,W,B)$ is $(2,1)$-resilient or $(1,2)$-resilient, then $\Pi$ can be solved in $O(\log n)$ rounds. \end{theorem} \begin{proof} Without loss of generality, let us consider a $(2,1)$-resilient problem.
+We use the rake and compress procedure $\RC(2,1)$ to construct a layer decomposition $V_1,V_2,\dotsc,V_L$; we have $L=O(\log n)$ due to Lemma \ref{generelizedRCP} and this takes $O(\log n)$ rounds due to Corollary \ref{cor:RCPimpl}.

-We now show that nodes can label their ports in a valid manner.
-At first, edges between nodes of the same layer get labeled with $0$.
-Then, nodes proceed sequentially by layer number, starting from layer $L$ and then proceeding in a decreasing order.
-For each $i$, assume that all nodes at layers $>i$ already labeled their incident edges in a valid manner.
+We then use the layer decomposition to construct a feasible solution $X$ to $\Pi$; see Figure~\ref{fig:even-orientation} for an example.
+First, edges between nodes of the same layer get labeled with $0$.
+Then, nodes proceed sequentially by layer number, from layer $L$ to layer $1$.
+For each layer $i$, assume that all nodes at higher layers have already labeled their incident edges in a valid manner.
 We prove that we can complete the labeling of the edges incident to nodes of layer $i$ in a valid manner.

-Consider a white node $v$ at layer $i$.
-By the properties of layer decomposition we know that at most a single port of $v$ has its output already fixed, either because it was fixed in prior iterations, or because it is incident to another node at layer $i$.
-Since the problem is $(1,2)$-resilient, we know that white nodes can complete any labeling of a single port to a valid labeling of all their ports, so in particular $v$ can do that.
-Now, consider a black node $u$ at layer $i$.
-By the decomposition properties, at most 2 of its ports have their output already fixed, and since the problem is $(1,2)$-resilient, node $u$ can complete the labeling of its incident edges to a valid labeling.

-Thus nodes at layer $i$ can complete their port labeling in a valid manner for the problem.
-This proves our desired claim, since it holds that $L=O(\log n)$ and we can iteratively have nodes label their ports in a valid manner, starting from layer $L$ and down to $1$. \end{proof}